Pertamina Gas Negara

-PT Pertamina Gas Negara Tbk (PGN, Pertamina Gas Company, trading as Pertamina Gas Negara; formerly known as PT Perusahaan Gas Negara Tbk, State Gas Company) is an Indonesian natural gas transportation and distribution company.
+PT Pertamina Gas Negara Tbk (Pertamina State Gas, abbreviated as PGN) is an Indonesian natural gas transportation and distribution company.
 The total length of distribution pipelines of the company is 3,187 km that serve around 84 million customers.
+Formerly known as PT Perusahaan Gas Negara Tbk ('State Gas Company'), it adopted the present name and Pertamina branding in 2021.

 History

 The Indonesian natural gas industry was initially managed by the Dutch private gas company L.J.N Eindhoven & Co., which was established in 1859.
 The company introduced the use of gas in Indonesia, which was at the time made from coal.

 At the end of World War II, in August 1945, Japan surrendered to the Allies.
 This opportunity was used by the youth and electrical workers (through Electricity and Gas Labour/Employee delegation), which together with the chairman of the Central Indonesian National Committee (KNIP) took the initiative to meet President Sukarno and propose the take over of the company by the Government of Indonesia.

 On 27 October 1945, President Sukarno formed Jawatan Listrik dan Gas (Bureau of Electricity and Gas) under the Ministry of Public Works and Energy with a power generating capacity of 157.5 MW.
 In 1958, L.J.N.
 Eindhoven & Co was nationalised and converted into PN Gas.